 The post was situated along the San Antonio-El Paso Road.
 Camp Rice had formerly been located at Fort Quitman, and had been established by troops of the 10th U.S. Cavalry “Buffalo Soldiers“.
 Camp Rice did not grow after moving to this community and rarely hosted more than 60 men.
 After the death of Union Major General Winfield Scott Hancock in 1886, the post was renamed in his honor.

-© Kathy Weiser, updated December 2017.
+© Kathy Weiser, updated February 2020.